 Alternative investment funds mean funds established or incorporated in India which is a privately pooled investment vehicle that collects funds from sophisticated investors, whether Indian or foreign for investing it in accordance with a defined investment policy for the benefit of its investors.
-Basically, alternative investment is form of Vehicle for making an investment in India as an alternative source to various entity either in equity or debt.
+Basically, alternative investment is form of Vehicle for making an investment in India as an alternative source to various entities either in equity or debt.

 Category I alternative investment funds especially focus on investing in startups, SMEs, and social ventures.
 These are the key sectors as they are considered to be economically or socially desirable according to the government.
-Being socially desirable initiatives, profit may or may not be a motive of category I. Example: category I AIFs includes Angle funds, infrastructure funds, SMEs funds, and venture capital funds.
+Being socially desirable initiatives, profit may or may not be a motive of category I. Example: category I AIFs includes Angle funds, infrastructure funds, SME funds, and venture capital funds.